12 Hour Sabbaticals Can Be Successful

 As I reflect on the last eight years of 12 Hour Sabbaticals, I encourage you to find your ‘Mecca’ and consider making pilgrimages a few times a year.
 Unlike an overseas holiday or a weekend away, it takes virtually no preparation or unpacking.
 If you really need to, you can choose to remain ‘connected’ via your phone or the internet, but for an even better experience, I encourage you to disconnect electronically too.

 You don’t need a passport, a visa, travel vaccinations or a suitcase.
 You can take your own lunch and the only ‘cost’ is your travel fare.
 You don’t need to learn another language or map out a complicated route.
 Your destination may be a park, the sea, a building, a river, a waterfall or a tree.
-It could be three minutes from home or three hours from home, but you only 12 hours away to enjoy your sabbatical.
+It could be three minutes from home or three hours from home, but you only need 12 hours away to enjoy your sabbatical.

 You can use this time to: